Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ### Description

-Verifies the filling of an order.
+Verifies the filling of an order i.e. if the rate at which it is being filled is valid and it's not being filled more than allowed.

 ## RequireValidTaker statement